XalfiE/Crazyrecon/README.md

 Alfie's To-do list:
   - To add findomain to subdomain enumeration workflow
   - To add arjun / param miner to content discovery workflow

+Contribute
+If you have any problem or new idea, feel free to create an issue, or pull a request.

+Credits
+All of the tools being used by CrazyRecon are developed by others, so big thanks to them!